MohammadZayn/Hybrid_Framework_API/README.md

 Contributions are welcome!
 Please create a pull request with a detailed description of the changes.

 ### Contact
-For any inquiries or opportunities, feel free to reach out via MohammadShaik or email at mohammadshaik776@gmail.com.
+For any inquiries or opportunities, feel free to reach out via www.linkedin.com/in/mohammadzayn or email at mohammadshaik776@gmail.com.